Behaviors and Responses

 Physical and mental health problems can negatively affect a person's academic performance.

 - Changes in motivation or concentration

 - Repeated missed/late assignments or requests for extensions

 - Alarming or disturbing content in writing or class discussions

 - Decrease in or lack of engagement in group or participation-oriented classes

-If you notice changes in happiness, specifically when it comes to a student's social life, there might be a more serious underlying concern.
+If you notice changes in someone's happiness, specifically when it comes to their social life, there might be a more serious underlying concern.